Merkoba/Hue/README.md

 "global_settings_default_on_unlockscreen"
 >Default commands to execute when the screen is unlocked.

+"global_settings_default_afk_on_lockscreen"
+>Whether the user will go afk when locking the screen by default.

 "room_settings_default_images_enabled"
 >Whether images will be enabled to the user on new rooms by default.